bigcommerce/dev-docs/docs/api-docs/tax/tax-properties.md

 Tax properties are inputs that merchants can provide into a tax provider's tax calculation to receive more accurate tax calculations from third-party tax providers.
 These properties are specific to a tax provider and allow merchants and shoppers to have tax-related fields factored into their tax rates.

-The Tax Property V3 API will allow you to perform the following functions:
+The Tax Properties API will allow you to perform the following functions:
 - Add tax property fields that are specific to a tax provider (have **variable** inputs for tax calculations)
 - Associate tax properties to **products**.
 Unlike tax codes, you can add **multiple** tax properties to a single product